change-hi/change-hi.github.io/morea/data-wrangling-1/experience-jupyter-interface.md

 <hr/>

 Rerunning code cells will erase the output of that code cell and update the counter next to the cell with the most recent time the cell was run.
 </div>

-{% include figure.html url="" max-width="60%" file="/morea/data-wrangling-1/fig/E2_5_rerunning_code.png" alt="Rerunnig Cells" caption="" %}

-Rerunning code cells is **not recommended** since it obscures what the notebook's code cells are doing and can make it very difficult for anyone reading your notebook to accurately rerun your analysis.

 <div class="alert alert-success mt-3" role="alert" markdown="1">
 <i class="fa-solid fa-globe fa-xl"></i> **Key Points**
 <hr/>
-* A notebook is divided into cells that are either code or markdown.
+* A notebook is divided into cells that are of type code or markdown.
-* Cells can be \"run\" leading to either the execution of code or formatting of markdown depending on the cell type.
-* Code cells can be rerun, but this should be avoided to prevent obscuring the notebooks workflow.
+* Markdown cells enhance documentation by allowing users to insert images, videos, equations, and apply text styling, enhancing the notebook's readability and comprehensiveness.
+* Jupyter facilitates an interactive coding environment, enabling users to write and execute code in real-time, view the results immediately, and make iterative improvements, promoting a more efficient and explorative workflow.
 </div>